Introducing the PowerApps Center of Excellence Starter Kit

 Center of Excellence Starter Kit

 The Center of Excellence (CoE) Starter Kit is a collection of templatized best practices, that are designed to help organizations get started with tools needed to set up a CoE.
-Today the starter kit focused specifically on the Administration and Governance function of the CoE, but we do plan to grow it over time to be more encompassing of all the CoE functions listed above.
+The kit focuses on both Administration and Governance function, as well as Nurture functions of the CoE.

 The download link for the CoE package, including setup instructions, documentation and source code can be found at the end of this blog post.